Asgaros/asgaros-forum/readme.txt

 == Changelog ==
 * Fixed: Status change of topics was not working with some WordPress configurations
+* Fixed: Scroll to the editor when creating new posts
 * Fixed: Display issues with some themes
 * Changed: Position of the editor
 = 1.3.7 =